 Service delivery costs (child care, Texas Workforce Center operations, etc.)

 The details must provide a complete understanding of the nature and amount of the budgeted items.
-A sample format for submitting the Board-approved operating budget and actual expenditures is provided on the TWC Financial and Grant Information page at the Agency’s Web site.
+TWC provides Boards with a reporting template each year.

-Schedule of Projected Capital Expenditures.
+Schedule of Projected Capital Expenditures

 A Schedule of Projected Capital Expenditures must be submitted to the Agency with the Board-approved operating budget.
 Submission of the schedule does not satisfy the prior approval requirements.
-The Schedule of Projected Capital Expenditures is provided on the TWC Financial and Grant Information page at the Agency’s Web site.
+TWC provides Boards with a reporting template each year.

-Schedule of Positions.
+Schedule of Positions

 A Schedule of Positions must also be included with the Board-approved operating budget that is submitted to the Agency.
-Budgeted salary expenditures must be consistent with the Texas State Job Classification Salary Groups and Classification Salary Schedules located at the State Auditor's Web site (see also, Section 10.3 of this manual).
-The Schedule of Positions that must be submitted with the budget is provided on the TWC Financial and Grant Information page at the Agency’s Web site.
+Budgeted salary expenditures must be consistent with the Texas State Job Classification Salary Groups and Classification Salary Schedules located at the State Auditor’s website (see also, Section 10.3 of this manual).
+TWC provides Boards with a reporting template each year.

-Authority:

-General Appropriations Act, 83rd Legislature, Regular Session
+Reference:

 Texas Government Code § 2308.262

-Last Update: April 1, 2014
+Last Update: October 1, 2023